mlanser/f451-logger/README.md

 ## Overview

-The f451 Labs Logger module encapsulates the default Python 'Logging' class and adds a few more features that are commonly used in f451 Labs projects.
+The *f451 Labs Logger* module encapsulates the default Python `Logging` class and adds a few more features that are commonly used in *f451 Labs* projects.

 ## Install